The Bristol Bombay.

 Bombays and Paratroops

 However, in the Middle East, Bombays were used to drop paratroops.
 In the Summer of 1941, the Special Air Service (SAS) was formed by David Stirling to perform commando-style strikes against the enemy by being dropped from the air.
 Five Bombays of 216 Squadron were allocated for the training of the force.
 Most descriptions of these events again describe the Bombay as old and antiquated.
 Furthermore, they describe the Bombay as "unsuitable for use with static line parachutes", this is despite the cargo beam in the Bombay being ideal as an attachment point for a static line rig and the successful experiments with it in the UK the year before.
 Rather, it seems there were simply no static-line parachutes available in the Middle East at the time, which forced the fledgling SAS to use ones with ripcords.
 The first SAS operation was a disaster.
 Launched on the night of the 17th-18th November 1941, it was an attempt to attack Axis airfields in the Western Desert in support of Operation "Crusader" to relieve the siege of Tobruk.
 To reach the intended targets the five Bombays involved each had to have one of the additional 180-gallon fuel tanks mounted in the fuselage.
 This restricted the number of paratroops that could be carried.
 Two of the aircraft carried 12 SAS men, two carried 11 and one carried only 9.
-The raid was launched, against all advice, in the teeth of a fierce desert storm.
+The raid was launched, against all advice, in the teeth of a fierce desert storm (the worst storm for many years).
 The aircraft had difficulty finding their targets and dropped the troops some distance from them.
 Many of the SAS men were injured on landing, dragged over rocks and sharp shrubs by the strong winds before they could release their parachutes.
+Many of their explosive charges detonated when the supply containers hit the ground and other supply containers were blown away by the storm.
 One Bombay (L5847) got lost, and miraculously managed to land in the desert at night.
 When dawn broke it found itself close to its intended target, a Luftwaffe airfield.
 After taking off it was quickly pursued by German fighters from that airfield and was shot down.
 Only 21 of the 55 SAS men involved returned to Allied lines.
 After this disastrous first mission, the SAS changed tactics and switched to driving behind enemy lines using trucks and Jeeps.
+There is a more detailed description of the SAS raid in this webpage on the Keymilitary website and also in the second half of this article on the Weapons and Warfare website.

 Members of the SAS boarding a Bombay during training for their ill-fated first operation.